shurupov/2020-11-otus-spring-shurupov/26-spring-batch/README.md

 # Spring Batch

 ## Task
-Implement Spring Batch Application that convert data from one database to another.
+Implement Spring Batch Application that converts data from one database (MongoDB) to another (Postgres).

 ## Used
 - Backend